CrankyCranton/TileMap3D/README.md

 Properties:

 int map_seed [defalt: 0]:
   The seed used to determine tiles needing priority.
+Tiles only need priority when there are multiple different tiles that have a bitmask that fit a particular location.

 String tile_set [defalt: "res://"]:
   The path to the file containing the tile set data (see line 61 of the documentation).

 Array tile_set_data [defalt: []]:
   As the name suggests, it is the variable containing the tile set data.

 bool _update [defalt: false]:
   When set to any value, it will not retain the value, but instead acts as a trigger to call the function update_map() in the editor.

 Functions:
 void auto_tile(what: Vector3):
   Updates the tile at what.

 Error load_tile_set(tile_set: String = self.tile_set):
   Loads a tile set data file from the path tile_set.
 If this field is empty, it loads it from self.tile_set.
 If no errors occur when opening the file, it assigns tile_set to self.tile_set.

 void update_map():
   Updates the TileMap3D.

 # The TileSet3D